daniel34castro/train-data-processor/Readme.md

 Potencial improvements
 - Retry mechanism in case of failures in Kafka sending (e.g., network issues)
 - Parallel Processing with threadpools or use libraries like Apache Flink or Kafka Streams, which are designed for high-throughput, low-latency processing of large datasets.
--
+- Externalize configuration into a separate config file or enviroment variables

-Notes
+Notes:
-elastic
+- local file live_trains.json used to test
-PTb7ERVCwBv51SCbKIlqZGV5
+- Connector uses key for id in elastic

-local file live_trains.json used to test
+- CSV can be generated in Kibana

-Connector uses key for id in elastic
+- Ignored Arrival types because then unique key would need to be trainNumber_scheduledTime_type

-CSV can be generated in Kibana
+- Data quality of the API is good.
+Therefore, a method was created to corrupt data and enrich the quality report.

-Ignored Arrival types because then unique key would need to be trainNumber_scheduledTime_type
+- Credentials elastic cluster: user: elastic; pass: PTb7ERVCwBv51SCbKIlqZGV5

-Corrupt data
+- Elastic index rail-errors, must guarantee scheduledTime has keyword as a mapping.
+Otherwise, it will be indexed as date from the first document received.
+When a Invalid Date is received a mapping error will be thrown by the connector.

-Elastic rail errors, must guarantee scheduledTime has keyword as a mapping PUT _index_template/rail-errors
+PUT _index_template/rail-errors
 {
   "index_patterns": [